-The Write-Status Register (WRSR) command writes new values to the Configuration register.
+The Write-Status Register (WRSR) command writes new values to the Status register.
 To execute a Write-Status Register operation, the host drives CE# low, then sends the Write-Status Register command cycle (01H), two cycles of data, and then drives CE# high.
-Values in the second data cycle will be accepted by the device.
+The first cycle of data points to the Status register, the second points to the Configuration register.
 See Figures 5-30 and 5-31.

-FIGURE 5-30: WRITE-STATUS-REGISTER SEQUENCE (SQI)
+FIGURE 5-30: WRITE-STATUS-REGISTER AND WRITE CONFIGURATION REGISTER SEQUENCE (SQI)

-FIGURE 5-31: WRITE-STATUS-REGISTER SEQUENCE (SPI)
+FIGURE 5-31: WRITE-STATUS-REGISTER AND WRITE CONFIGURATION REGISTER SEQUENCE (SPI)